mendix/docs-site-test/README.md

     Once the site is built you will see a table indicating how many pages have been created.
 You will need to wait until the server is set up before you can see the site.

 2. Go to http://localhost:1313/  and see the site live.

+See the [Hugo Server](https://gohugo.io/commands/hugo_server/) documentation for more options (for example, if you want to change the port on which the site is published)

 #### Potential Issues